Jeavon/Slimsy/README.md

 ### 3. Adjust your image elements, adding `data-srcset`, `data-src`, `sizes="auto"` & `class="lazyload"` attributes

-Use the `GetSrcSetUrls` UrlHelper extension method to generate your `data-srcset` attributes.
+Use the `GetSrcSetUrls` UrlHelper extension methods to generate your `data-srcset` attributes.
 For these methods to function correctly your image property types should use the built-in **Image Cropper**.

-#### `Url.GetSrcSetUrls(publishedContent, int width, int height)`
+#### `Url.GetSrcSetUrls(IPublishedContent publishedContent, int width, int height)`
 Use this method for setting the crop dimensions in your Razor code, assumes your image cropper property alias is "umbracoFile"

 e.g. An initial image size of 323 x 300.
 This example is looping people, each page has a media picker property that Models Builder is generating named "Photo"